4 min read

 MIPI in IoT: Enabling Wearable Devices

-Ian Smith, MIPI Alliance Technical Content Manager : 18 March 2021
+Ian Smith, MIPI Alliance Technical Content Consultant : 18 March 2021

 The scope of the Internet of Things (IoT) is vast, covering numerous consumer and enterprise market sectors.
 For a closer look at how MIPI specifications support growth in IoT, we're taking a look at a different IoT market sector each month.
 In this second post in the series, we’ll examine the use of MIPI specifications in connected wearable devices.